-Having a smaller audience can actually work in your favour since it will be easier to reply to all the comments on the live chat.
+Having a smaller audience can actually work in your favour.
+It will be easier to reply to all the comments on the live chat.
 Take advantage of that and do your best to engage with your audience.
-People are more likely to come back to your streams if you make them feel like they are not just viewers, but an integral part of your broadcast.
+People are more likely to come back to your streams if you make them feel like they are not just viewers.
+But an integral part of your broadcast.

 In theory, you could just stream according to your schedule and fall off the face of the Earth for the rest of the week.
 But if you want to build your brand and forge a closer bond with your audience at the same time, maintaining a strong social media presence is the way to go.

 Twitter, Instagram, Facebook, TikTok – you can use just one of these platforms or even all of them, it’s your choice.
-Some streamers also create Discord or Facebook groups to be able to directly talk with their audience at any time, not just during streams.
+Some streamers also create Discord or Facebook groups.
+Thanks to this, they are able to directly talk with their audience at any time, not just during streams.
 Posting regularly and moderating fan groups can be time-consuming, but it’s worth it in the end.

-Becoming one of the top 10 most followed Twitch streamers probably won’t be fast or easy, so you shouldn’t expect instant success.
+Becoming one of the top 10 most followed Twitch streamers probably won’t be fast or easy.
+So you shouldn’t expect instant success.
 But if you don’t try, you’ll never get there.
-Even Ninja, the Twitch streamer with the most followers, also started from nothing and worked their way up to where they are now.
+Even Ninja started from nothing and worked their way up to where they are now.
 Just work hard, be yourself, and don’t give up – the sky is the limit!

 Do you want to monetise your stream and make money to grow your channel?

 Earn on your stream in a way that’s actually enjoyable for the viewers.
 Work with the brands you choose.